NFL Week 1 Power Rankings: Super Bowl champs claim top spot

 Previous ranking: NR

 Quarterback Lamar Jackson was the league MVP in his second season.
 He had 43 total touchdowns (36 passing, 7 rushing), and set a new NFL record for rushing yards in a single-season by a quarterback with 1,206 yards.
-The Ravens, the No. 1 seed in the AFC, are fully loaded heading into 2020, and will once again be Super Bowl contenders.
+The Ravens, the No. 1 seed in the AFC last season, are fully loaded heading into 2020, and will once again be Super Bowl contenders.

 2019 record: 13-3